AliceLinux AliceLinux's (un)official documentation and devblog

 SPM_FORCEINSTALL set any value to ignore conflicted files

-You can pass these environment to spm command, example:
+You can pass these environment variables to the spm command, for example:

 # SPM_ROOT=/mnt/rootfs spm -i pkgname#pkgversion-pkgrelease.spm